jpassetti/ist363-spring2024/02/readme.md

 }
 ```

+## What is a function?

+A function is a block of code that performs a specific task.
+Functions are used to organize code into logical blocks, and they can be reused throughout the code.

+## What is a comment?

+A comment is a line of code that is not executed.
+Comments are used to explain code and make it easier to understand.
+Comments are ignored by the browser.

 ## Turning off the draw loop

-To turn off the draw loop, add the noLoop() function to the draw() function.
+To turn off the default draw loop, add the noLoop() function to the draw() function.

 ```javascript
 function draw() {